 - Declare Victory and Decamp

 I will shortly describe each of these steps in detail and how they guarantee victory.
 But first let me explain the strategy that gave rise to this proposition.

 The “Restore Democracy Plan” Strategy

 The Left is always more splintered than the Right.
-You need only walk around the Occupy Wall Street site in New York City to see the myriad issues being supported.
+You need only walk around the original Occupy Wall Street encampment to see the myriad issues being supported.
 This is both our strength and our Achilles heel.
 Yet we cannot afford any weakness or disarray.
 Why?
 Because we are battling an enemy that is focused, authoritarian, massively funded, armed to the hilt and utterly lacking in scruples.
 Yet if we concentrate on a single issue, since we are the vast majority—the 99%—we can’t help but win.
 This is the basis of the Restore Democracy Plan.

-But how can we focus on just one issue?
-Won’t supporters of all the other issues feel left out?
-And if we focus on one issue, what should that be?
+It involves initially focussing on just one issue.
+But if we do that, won’t supporters of all the other issues feel left out?
+And if we focus on a single issue, what should that be?

 The answer to those questions is simple.
 The Restore Democracy Plan will focus on:

 - An issue that will have the near universal support of all Americans (even, potentially, those in the Tea Party) because it is as American as apple pie and makes common sense (so that it will be difficult for the Right to use their normal tactics of confusing or scaring enough of the 99% to motivate them to oppose it and thus cause us to lose—as often happens).

 - An issue that, once won, will almost guarantee our victory on all of the other issues we support because it will even the political playing field, thus giving us the 99-to-1 advantage our numbers indicate we should have in a true democracy.